jacobmarks/text-to-image/README.md

 You can also use the `txt2img` operators from the Python SDK!

-⚠️ Due to the way Jupyter Notebooks interact with asyncio, this will not work in a Jupyter Notebook.
+⚠️ If you're using `fiftyone<=0.23.6`, due to the way Jupyter Notebooks interact with asyncio, this will not work in a Jupyter Notebook.
 You will need to run this code in a Python script or in a Python console.

 ```python
 import fiftyone as fo